-I am interested in the psychology of Incas themselves and what we can learn from it.
-All around us, similar mechanisms are at play in human psyche of today, as well as in society at large.
+I am interested in the psychology of the Incas and what we can learn from it.
+Similar mechanisms are at play in the human psyche of today, as well as in society at large.

-I was never impressed by the abilities of certain people to force others into a difficult labor, such as piling lots of bricks or stones, these systems of oppression and its fruits called civilization.
-You may argue that lots of people are, and they willfully supported and worshipped their Inca ( = ruling elite) masters, but a system of ruthless punishments for disobedience recorded in chronicles, as well as similar sights of conquered, occupied crowds in Eastern European streets forced into cheering their Stalin’s suggest otherwise.
+I was never impressed by the abilities of certain people to force others into difficult labor, such as piling lots of bricks or stones: the system of oppression and its fruits called civilization.
+You may argue that lots of people are impressed by this.
+And many willfully supported and worshipped their Inca masters (ruling elite).

-Ancestral Inca messages that we can still learn about today
+Ancestral Inca messages that we can still learn from today

-What can we learn from a society that is constructed out of pathological overgrowth of one of the components of human being, that is parasitical, always hungry ego.
-Society of domination, unlimited as cancer expansion, which in reality suffers deep void, emptiness, covered up by shiny artifacts and propaganda, all because of denial of the shadow.
-Society of unchecked sun, proud master, that forgotten or even demonized the wisdom of the snake.
+What can we learn from a society that is constructed out of pathological overgrowth?
+Well: it shows one of the essential components of human beings, which is the parasitical, always hungry ego.
+It’s a society of domination, unlimited as cancer expansion, which in reality suffers deep void and emptiness, covered up by shiny artifacts and propaganda; all because of denial of the shadow.
+A society of unchecked sun, proud master, that has forgotten or even demonized the wisdom of the snake.

 The ego and the oracle of Pachacamac

-Ego wants to speak, does not want to listen to uncomfortable truths.
-Ego is control, chaos kept at bay, all little elements must be dominated, put into order of the empire of the soul, there is no space for the trickster, no space for questioning the dogma.
-Certain ancient cultures knew this danger and carefully preserved the remnant of shamanic voice in form of oracles, the irrational source of wisdom, to be consulted and listened to, despite own desires and plans.
+The ego wants to speak and does not want to listen to uncomfortable truths.
+Ego is control, chaos kept at bay: all little elements must be dominated, put into order of the empire of the soul.
+There is no space for the trickster, no space for questioning the dogma.
+Certain ancient cultures knew this danger and carefully preserved the remnant of shamanic voice in form of oracles: the irrational source of wisdom, to be consulted and listened to, despite own desires and plans.
 But totalitarian tyrants tend to forget about this balance.

 If the ego takes all control, it brings disaster.

 It eventually brings disaster, and this is what happened to the Incas.
-Their shiny egos climbed to such heights, that they were just calling out for the likes of conquistadors, their mirror reflections, to come and conquer, because the ego, like cancer, in the end, is its own destroyer.
-It was the love of solar gold, and disregard for own brother, it was the love of own words, own theological creations, that all protagonists of this story shared, and that until this day continues to destroy their souls, and sometimes, in a serpentine twist of fate, when things are bad, they end up coming to drink ayahuasca with us, to the green matrix of the jungle, to listen to the snake again.
+Their shiny egos climbed to such heights, that they were just calling out for the likes of conquistadors, their mirror reflections, to come and conquer.
+And that’s because the ego, like cancer, in the end, is its own destroyer.
+It was the love of solar gold, and disregard for one’s own brother.
+It was the love of one’s own words and theological creations that all protagonists of this story shared, and that until this day continues to destroy people’s souls.
+And sometimes, in a serpentine twist of fate, when things are bad, they end up coming to drink ayahuasca with us, to the green matrix of the jungle, to listen to the snake again.

 A final proclamation

-This is where I’d rather be, in balance and coexistence, in vibrating matrix of life, matrix of constant checks and balances, not domination over scorched plain, or stony plaza build upon it, where artificial idols, constructs of human mind, are paraded just as before Incas paraded their own mummies, in love with themselves only, with their own WORD, silencing all others, this rich symphony of nature, full of paradoxes.
-I want to be the serpent sneaking out of the boring palace of one and only truth before it crumbles to its doom.
+This is where I’d rather be: in balance and coexistence, in a vibrating matrix of life, a matrix of constant checks and balances.
+Not domination over scorched plain, or stony plaza build upon it, where artificial idols, constructs of human mind are paraded just as before, when Incas paraded their own mummies, in love with themselves only, with their own word, silencing all others (and this rich symphony of nature, full of paradoxes).
+I want to be the serpent sneaking out of the boring palace of the one and only truth before it crumbles to its doom.